lk-geimfari/lk-geimfari.github.io/_posts/2020-09-27-ten-books-which-i-read-this-year.md

 title: Ten books which I read this year
 date: 2020-09-27
 description: I have read many interesting books in quarantine
-             and in this article I will tell you about them.
+             and in this article, I will tell you about them.
 published: true
 comments: false
 ---

 No doubt this was a pretty strange year with a bunch of free time.
-Everyone tried to kill the time as they can — watching TV shows and movies, playing video games, reading books, etc. I have read many interesting books in quarantine and in this article I will tell you about them.
+Everyone tried to kill the time as they can — watching TV shows and movies, playing video games, reading books, etc. I have read many interesting books during the quarantine and in this article, I will tell you about them.

 This post is not advertising and the only reason I'm leaving the links is to make it easy to find books for ones who want to buy them.